act-rules/act-rules.github.io/_rules/link-non-empty-accessible-name-c487ae.md

 ## Background

 The HTML `area` element is both a link and an non-text content.
-When this rule fails on `area` elements, [success criterion 1.1.1 Non-text content][sc111] is not satisfied.
+When this rule fails on `area` elements [success criterion 1.1.1 Non-text content][sc111] is not satisfied.

 ### Related rules